BeanEden/Project_10/README.md

-# Développez une application Web en utilisant Django
+# Create a secure RESTful API using Django REST
 *par Jean-Corentin Loirat*
 on 26/07/2022